ReedCollegeMATH241/Rproject/write-up.md

 #### Basic Analysis

 Now I am going to run the two basic algorithms.
 And compare their outputs, first we will look at a datatable produced by the `sentiment` package.
-Then at a plot of the polarities in the `qdap` package.
+Then at the output of the `polarity` function of the `qdap` package.

 <!--html_preserve--><div id="htmlwidget-5630" style="width:100%;height:auto;" class="datatables"></div>
 <script type="application/json" data-for="htmlwidget-5630">{